 How to Choose New HVAC Equipment

 Use our ratings of area heating and air-conditioning contractors to identify several top-rated candidates and invite them to your home to offer written proposals.
-Ask each to explain whether it would be desirable to have more than one separate heating or cooling system and more than one thermostat, whether you’d benefit greatly from features such as variable speed blowers.
-You’ll also want to know how ducts will be run, where and how a condenser unit and the blower will be mounted, how to access equipment for maintenance and filter replacement, and other design questions.
+Ask each to explain whether you need more than one separate heating or cooling system and more than one thermostat, and whether you’d benefit greatly from features such as variable speed blowers.
+You’ll also want to know how ducts will be run, where and how a condenser unit and the blower will be mounted, plus how to access equipment for maintenance and filter replacement.

-Good answers to these questions will affect how much noise you hear; how quickly and uniformly your home is cooled or heated; how troubled you’ll be by drafts; energy consumption; how disruptive the installation process will be.
-You’ll also want to ask how much closet, attic, or outdoor space the system will require; how disfiguring the ducts and air-supply registers will be; and maintenance.
+Their advice and your choices affect how noisy the system is, how quickly and uniformly your home is cooled or heated, how easy it is to maintain, energy consumption, and how disruptive the installation process will be.
+You’ll also want to ask how much closet, attic, or outdoor space the system requires, and how disfiguring the ducts and air-supply registers will be.

 Ask each company which makes and models of equipment it will install, and their capacity, energy efficiency, and sound ratings.
-Most companies can offer equipment at several different quality levels; ask them to explain the pros and cons of the alternatives.
+Most companies can offer equipment at several different quality levels; ask about their pros and cons.

-Make sure that the equipment you buy is the proper size for your home.
-Undersized units won’t efficiently heat or cool spaces, but bigger is definitely not always better.
-Oversized units cost more and cycle on and off constantly, thus boosting utility bills, making more noise, requiring more frequent maintenance, and dying sooner.
+Make sure that the equipment you buy is the right size for your home.
+Undersized units won’t efficiently heat or cool spaces; oversized units cost more and cycle on and off constantly, thus boosting utility bills, making more noise, requiring more frequent maintenance, and dying sooner.

-The size of heating and cooling units is described as their capacity.
-For furnaces and heat pumps, capacity is the amount of heat a unit can generate as measured in British thermal units (BTUs).
-For air conditioners (and heat pumps operating in cooling modes), capacity is measured in BTUs but expressed as the amount of heat the units can remove.
-The capacity of cooling units is usually described in “tons,” where one ton equals 12,000 BTU—for example, a 36,000-BTU air conditioner is a “three-ton unit.”
+The size of heating and cooling units is called capacity.
+For furnaces and heat pumps, capacity is the amount of heat a unit can generate as measured in British thermal units (Btu).
+For air conditioners (and heat pumps operating in cooling modes), capacity is measured in Btu but expressed as the amount of heat the units can remove.
+The capacity of cooling units is usually described in “tons,” where one ton equals 12,000 Btu—for example, a 36,000-Btu air conditioner is a “three-ton unit.”

-The energy efficiency of heating and cooling equipment is measured in a number of ways, depending on the type of equipment and/or its function.
+The energy efficiency of heating and cooling equipment is measured in a number of ways:

 - Furnaces (both gas and oil) are rated by annual fuel utilization efficiency (AFUE).
 AFUE ratings for new furnaces range from 80 to about 98, higher being more efficient.
-The simplest way to explain the AFUE rating is to say that a furnace with an AFUE rating of 90 uses 90 percent of its fuel efficiently and wastes 10 percent.
+Simply said, a furnace with an AFUE rating of 90 uses 90 percent of its fuel efficiently and wastes 10 percent.

 - The efficiency of both air conditioners and heat pumps in cooling mode is measured by seasonal energy efficiency ratio (SEER).
 For new central air conditioners and heat pumps, SEER ratings range from 13 to about 21, higher being more efficient.

-It makes sense to calculate whether energy savings will offset the higher price of more efficient equipment, but doing this math isn’t easy.
-Every home is different, and any formula has to take into account the size of the area to be heated and/or cooled, insulation levels, temperature settings preferred by occupants, whether a programmable thermostat will be used, and other factors.
+It’s difficult to calculate exactly how much you’ll save with more efficient equipment.
+Every home is different, and any formula has to take into account issues like square footage, insulation levels, temperature settings, and many other factors.
 It is possible to perform these calculations using available software after entering a lot of details—more work than most contractors providing free installation estimates are willing to do.

-Contractors can help by estimating what percent off utility bills you’ll save with various types and models of equipment, for example, Furnace A versus Furnace B. You can then calculate your energy bills for the year and determine how much you’d save with each unit.
-Ask highly rated companies to provide these estimates and then compare their claims, asking for clarification when they provide conflicting information.
+Contractors can help by estimating what percent off utility bills you’ll save with various types and models of equipment.
+You can then roughly calculate your energy bills for the year and determine how much you’d save with say, Furnace A versus Furnace B.

-On the table below we show, for an illustrative home in the Delaware Valley area, our estimates of how energy costs are affected by the purchase of new equipment with varying energy efficiency ratings.
-Cost figures are based on recent energy prices, available tax incentives and utility rebates; they don’t take into account inflation or foregone interest on money invested in equipment.
+Below, we show, for an illustrative home in the Delaware Valley area, our estimates of how energy costs are affected by the purchase of new equipment with varying energy efficiency ratings.
+Cost figures are based on recent energy prices and available utility rebates; they don’t take into account inflation or foregone interest on money invested in equipment.

-- For furnaces, because the resulting energy savings quickly “pay off” the extra cost, it makes sense to pay extra for a more efficient furnace, compared to buying a minimally efficient 80 AFUE model.
-Including the federal tax credit and rebates available from local utilities, a 95 AFUE furnace would cost only a few hundred dollars more than an 80 AFUE model, and the energy savings you’d get from installing the efficient 95 AFUE model would pay off this extra cost in only a few years.
+In this area, because the resulting energy savings fairly quickly “pay off” the extra cost, it makes sense to pay extra for a more efficient furnace, compared to buying a minimally efficient 80 AFUE model.
+A 90 AFUE furnace usually costs only about $250 more than an 80 AFUE model, and the energy savings you’d get from installing the efficient 90 AFUE model would pay off its extra cost in less than two years.

-- For air conditioners, in this area it usually doesn’t make sense to pay more for a highly energy efficient air conditioner rather than a basic unit.
+But in the Delaware Valley area it usually doesn’t make financial sense to pay more for a highly energy efficient air conditioner rather than a basic unit.

-- Ground-source heat pumps provide the lowest annual heating and cooling bills, but these systems are extremely expensive to purchase and install—typically more than $25,000, even after factoring in generous tax incentives.
-But because of the energy savings, hefty tax and utility company incentives (the federal tax credit is 30 percent of the cost of the equipment and installation), and long lifespans (about twice those of conventional equipment), it makes financial sense to consider them if you know you’ll be in your house for a long time.
+Ground-source heat pumps provide the lowest annual heating and cooling bills, but these systems are extremely expensive to purchase and install—typically more than $25,000, even after factoring in generous tax incentives.
+But because of the energy savings and long life spans (about twice those of conventional equipment), it makes financial sense to consider them if you know you’ll be in your house for a long time.

 The sound rating of equipment is measured in bels or decibels, with lower ratings being quieter.
-Compared to equipment made 15 years ago, almost all new units are astonishingly quiet.
+Compared to equipment made 20 years ago, most are very quiet.

 Getting Dependable Equipment

 Manufacturer-to-manufacturer differences were more apparent for central air conditioners and heat pumps.
-Consumer Reports estimated that the average failure rate for five-year-old units is more than 20 percent for central air conditioners and more than 35 percent for heat pumps.
+Consumer Reports estimated that the average failure rate for five-year-old units was more than 20 percent for central air conditioners and more than 35 percent for heat pumps.